-We may only be able to complete one business combination with the proceeds of the IPO and the sale of the placement warrants, which will cause us to be solely dependent on a single business which may have a limited number of services and limited operating activities.
+We may only be able to complete one business combination with the proceeds of this offering, the sale of the placement warrants, which will cause us to be solely dependent on a single business which may have a limited number of services and limited operating activities.
 This lack of diversification may negatively impact our operating results and profitability.

-Of the net proceeds from the IPO and the sale of the placement warrants, approximately \$108,000,000 remained available as of January 28, 2022, to complete our initial business combination and pay related fees and expenses (which includes up to \$3,150,000 for the payment of deferred underwriting commissions).
+Of the net proceeds from this offering and the sale of the placement warrants, \$103,000,000 (or \$118,300,000 if the underwriters' over-allotment option is exercised in full) will be available to complete our initial business combination and pay related fees and expenses (which includes up to \$3,000,000, or up to \$3,450,000 if the over-allotment option is exercised in full, for the payment of deferred underwriting commissions).